imanlotfimahyari/State-Sharing-p4-python/pubsub/pubsub_register/README.md

     the `id` of the requested `variable`, or the reverse actions, if it was a remove request.
 (ii) Forwards the request to other P4-switches, if any, through the
-    virtual spanning tree that is already prepared by the main controller in the switch.
+    Distribution tree that is already prepared by the main controller in the switch.
 (iii) If it is a publish packet, the switch will checks the the internal
     register with index equal to the `id` of the published `variable`, and